BiaPyX/BiaPy-doc/source/workflows/detection.rst

         │   ├── . . .
         │   ├── testing-9999.tif
         └── y
-            ├── testing_groundtruth-0001.csv
+            ├── testing-0001.csv
-            ├── testing_groundtruth-0002.csv
+            ├── testing-0002.csv
             ├── . . .
-            ├── testing_groundtruth-9999.csv
+            ├── testing-9999.csv

-.. warning:: Ensure that images and their corresponding masks are sorted in the same way.
-A common approach is to fill with zeros the image number added to the filenames (as in the example).
+.. warning:: In this workflow the name of each ``.tif`` file and its corresponding ``.csv`` file must be the same.

 .. _detection_problem_resolution: